DiffstarPop: A generative physical model of galaxy star formation history: Simulated Galaxies

 \galcus is a semi-analytic model of galaxy formation that predicts the star formation history of a galaxy by numerically solving a coupled ODE system that regulates how gas and stars evolve in the gravitational potential of a dark matter halo \citep{benson_galacticus_2012}.
 To generate the halo merger trees for \galcus, we use the Extended Press Schechter (EPS) formalism \citep{press_schechter_1974,bower_1991,bond_cole_efsthathiou_1991,parkinson_cole_helly_2008}, in particular the EPS trees developed in \cite{benson_ludlow_cole_2019_eps_concentration} and implemented in \galcus.
 The merger trees are constructed for halos with root masses in the range $1.0\times10^{11}\Msun$ to $1.78\times10^{14}\Msun$, with a minimum progenitor mass resolution of $2.5\times10^{9}\Msun$ and a fractional mass resolution of $8.33\times10^{-5}$ relative to the root halo mass.
 The cosmology adopted follows \textit{Planck} 2018 results \citep{Planck18}, with $H_0=67.36\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, $\Omega_\mathrm{m}=0.3153$, $\Omega_\Lambda=0.6847$, and $\Omega_\mathrm{b}=0.0493$.
+The \galcus model parameters were chosen by manually searching parameter space for reasonable agreement with a variety of predominantly low-redshift observations, including the $z=0$ stellar mass function, $z=0$ $K$- and $b_J$-band luminosity functions, the local Tully--Fisher relation, the local colour--magnitude distribution, the $z=0$ disc size distribution, the black hole--bulge mass relation, and the cosmic star formation history \citep{benson_galacticus_2012, Knebe2018}.